paper-trail-gem/paper_trail/README.md

 # {}
 ```

-The `object_changes` are only stored for creation and updates, not when an
-object is destroyed.

 Please be aware that PaperTrail doesn't use diffs internally.
 When I designed
 PaperTrail I wanted simplicity and robustness so I decided to make each version
 of an object self-contained.
 A version stores all of its object's data, not a